-The overall indicative amount made available under this call for proposals is EUR 2,000,000.
+The overall indicative amount made available under this call for proposals is EUR 2,592,000.
 The Contracting Authority reserves the right not to award all available funds.

-The Contracting Authority reserves the right to allocate unused fund, because of unqualified application, to other grant schemes under ENHANCER Project.
+The Contracting Authority reserves the right to allocate unused fund, to other grant schemes under ENHANCER Project.